reigningkingforever/shopsellence/wp-content/plugins/facebook-for-woocommerce/readme.txt

 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

 == Changelog ==
+= 1.9.15 - 2019-06-27 =
+* CSRF handling for Ajax calls like ajax_woo_infobanner_post_click, ajax_woo_infobanner_post_xout, ajax_fb_toggle_visibility
+* use phpcs to adhere to WP coding standards
+* Minor UI changes on the iFrame

+= 1.9.14 - 2019-06-20 =
+* Revisit CSRF security issue
+* Remove rest controller which is not used
+* Tested installation in wordpress 5.2.2, WooCommerce 3.64, php 5.6/7.3 with browser Chrome v75/Safari v12.1/Firefox v67.

+= 1.9.13 - 2019-06-18 =
+* Fix security issue
+* Add more contributors to the plugin

 = 1.9.12 - 2019-05-2 =
 * Remove dead code which causes exception (Issue 975)